Multielectron ionization of three-electron strongly driven Ne at high intensities: Introduction

 We have recently tackled artificial autoionization by taking a different approach.
 We developed a 3D semiclassical model that includes the Coulomb singularity for atoms \cite{Agapi3electron,PhysRevA.107.L041101} and molecules \cite{PhysRevA.109.033106}.
 The main premise of our model is that during a recollision the interaction between the recolliding electron, which is a quasifree electron, and the core as well as the interaction between a quasifree and a bound electron are the most important interactions.
 Hence, we treat these latter interactions with full Coulomb potentials.
-Here, quasifree refers to a recolliding electron or an electron that escapes to the continuum.
+Here, quasifree denotes a recolliding electron or one that escapes or has already escaped into the continuum.
 However, we use effective Coulomb potentials to describe the interaction of a bound-bound electron pair (ECBB model).
 That is, we approximate the energy transfer between bound electrons.
-As a result, we expect the ECBB model to be more accurate for laser pulse parameters where multi-electron escape due to transfer of energy between electrons in excited states, following a recollision, plays less of a role.
+Consequently, the ECBB model is expected to provide greater accuracy for laser pulse parameters in which multi-electron ionization, resulting from energy transfer between electrons bound in excited states after a recollision, plays a minimal role.
+If this energy transfer plays more of a role, we expect the ECBB model to be less accurate.

 Another sophisticated aspect of the 3D ECBB model is that it classifies an electron as quasifree or bound on the fly during time propagation.
 To do so, we use a set of simple criteria detailed in Ref. \cite{Agapi3electron}.
 Also, the ECBB model is developed in the nondipole framework allowing for the identification of effects due to the magnetic field of the laser pulse \cite{PhysRevA.108.043111}.
 The ECBB semiclassical model has previously yielded very good agreement with experimental results for triple ionization of strongly driven Ne at lower intensities, 1 PW/cm$^2$, 1.3 PW/cm$^2$ and 1.6 PW/cm$^2$ \cite{PhysRevA.107.L041101}.
 Moreover, the ECBB model, in agreement with quantum mechanical studies, accurately predicts the degree of correlation of three-electron escape dynamics, demonstrated by Dalitz plots \cite{43wt-x129}.